DataLiteracyPlayground/DataLiteracyPlayground/CONTRIBUTING.md

 - Web developers
 - Anyone with a passion for this topic!

+Additional guidance on how to contributing is provided in the Wiki

 ## Recognition of contribution

 Contributors will be listed on the project's contributors page and all contributors will receive either a digital or physical Data Literacy Playground badge dependent on location.
 Physical badges - UK only.